faboo/Funfun/Readme.md

 advantage of new ES6 functionality to integration with existing types, and allow library users to leverage some of that "magic" themselves.

+Legal
+--

+Funfun, or fn.js, copyright 2015 Ray Wallace III

+You may use this library (and its associated documentation) under the terms of the MIT License.
+See LICENSE.

 Currying and Composition
 --